raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-Once again we have a patern where we 'seed' an enumeration with an initial value, and thereafter the remaining values are computed from the enumeration itself.
+Once again we have a pattern where we 'seed' an enumeration with an initial value, and thereafter the remaining values are computed from the enumeration itself.
 Since it always stays "one step ahead of itself," we get an infinite enumeration.

 Now let's keep this pattern in mind as we revisit `products`.